 Senior living community is an umbrella term for housing options that allow seniors to live among peers.
-Let’s explore some of the most common options: independent or assisted living community.
-Both communities offer just that, community The main difference between independent and assisted living is the type of care provided in each.
+Let’s explore some of the most common types of senior living arrangements: independent or assisted living community.
+Both communities offer just that, community.
+The main difference between independent and assisted living is the type of care provided in each.

 Independent Living Community

 Moving into an independent living community offers your loved one the ability to maintain their independence, with help very close by should they need it.
 Independent communities are for seniors who are capable of caring for themselves and do not require assistance.
 Some communities provide amenities like a fitness center, organized activities, meal assistance, and more.

 If your family member can care for themselves but no longer desire the responsibility of homeownership, an independent living community might be a perfect fit.

 Choosing to have a loved one move into an assisted living center can be a little more challenging decision.
 It can be hard for both the senior and the family to admit that they do need a little more assistance sometimes.
 Assisted living centers are for seniors who require some help with daily living, cooking, cleaning, bathing, etc. While an assisted living center does not offer full supervision, there are nurses and aids available to help the seniors with their daily activities.